NVIDIA/spark-rapids-benchmarks/nds/README.md

   --iceberg_write_format {parquet,orc,avro}
                         File format for the Iceberg table; parquet, avro, or orc --compression COMPRESSION
-                        Compression codec when saving Parquet Orc or Iceberg data.
-Please refer to https://iceberg.apache.org/docs/latest/configuration/#write-properties for supported codec for different output format such as Parquet or Avro in Iceberg.
-Please refer to https://spark.apache.org/docs/latest/sql-data-sources.html for supported codec when writing Parquet Orc or Avro by Spark.
-When not specified, it will use Spark or Iceberg default ones.
+                        Compression codec to use when saving data.
+See https://iceberg.apache.org/docs/latest/configuration/#write-properties for supported codecs in Iceberg.
+See https://spark.apache.org/docs/latest/sql-data-sources.html for supported codecs for Spark built-in formats.
+When not specified, the default for the requested output format will be used.

 ```